 Today’s students have grown up in the digital generation.
-They are used to watching videos, searching for answers online, and digitally sampling bits of information from a variety of sources.
+They’re used to watching videos, searching for answers online and digitally sampling bits of information from a variety of sources.
 Nearly every student has a smartphone in their pocket, which allows them to access information on demand.
 It’s no surprise then, that online facilitators have their work cut out for them when it comes to supporting the education of these digital natives.

 Technology-facilitated learning helps students and faculty in a multitude of ways.
-It helps facilitate instructor communication and feedback, allows students to more easily collaborate and communicate with peers, and provides opportunities for practice of learned skills.
-It has also fundamentally changed the way learners learn and the way instructors teach.
+It helps facilitate instructor communication and feedback, allows students to more easily collaborate and communicate with peers and provides opportunities for practice of learned skills.
+But it has also fundamentally changed the way learners learn and the way instructors teach.
 Effective facilitation methods for online teaching are now a necessary part of educating the next generation.

-Here are 10 ways you can create a better connection with your learners in an online world:
+Here are 10 ways instructors and teachers can create a better connection with their learners online:

 - Encourage learners to ask questions, share experiences and collaborate.

-- Show no judgement and ensure no one ever feels ridiculed.
+- Show no judgement and make sure no one ever feels ridiculed.

 - Use humor where appropriate.